WispY/deepity/README.md

 #02 - [Changing colors via Godot visual shader](https://youtu.be/HUZXE4tE-e0)

 > In today's deepity I talk about creating a color changing shader in Godot with the support from custom Aseprite script.
 Such shader can be used to add character customization, team colors or reusability of assets in your game.

+#X1 - Extra bits: Godot custom splashscreen

+> A splashscreen that I came up with for my Godot games, feel free to use it!
+Maybe drop me a credit in your game credits screen if you can, e.g. "Godot splashscreen by RadiantWisp".